MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsShiftsConnectionWfmTeam.md

 **Note:** This cmdlet is currently in public preview.

-This cmdlet supports retrieving the list of available WFM teams in the connection instance.
+This cmdlet supports retrieving the list of available Workforce management (WFM) teams in the connection instance.

 ## SYNTAX